 The findings are shown in Figure 9.
-Males reported much higher levels than females; pupils who identified as SEND reported higher levels than those who were not SEND, similarly pupils in receipt of FSM reported higher levels than pupils not in receipt of FSM.
+Males reported much higher levels than females; pupils who have SEND reported higher levels than those who did not, similarly pupils in receipt of FSM reported higher levels than pupils not in receipt of FSM.